MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ### Example: Quantum operation to check if a number is a divisor

 > [!IMPORTANT]
 > In this tutorial we are going to factorize a number using Grover's search algorithm as a didactic example to show how to translate a simple mathematical problem into a Grover's task.
 However, **Grover's algorithm is NOT an efficient algorithm to solve the integer factorization problem**.
-To explore a quantum algorithm that does solve the integer factorization problem faster than any classical algorithm check the [**Shor's algorithm** sample](https://github.com/microsoft/Quantum/tree/main/samples/algorithms/integer-factorization).
+To explore a quantum algorithm that does solve the integer factorization problem faster than any classical algorithm, check the [**Shor's algorithm** sample](https://github.com/microsoft/Quantum/tree/main/samples/algorithms/integer-factorization).

-As an example, let's see how we would express the function $f_M(x)=1[r]$ of the factoring problem as quantum operation in Q#.
+As an example, let's see how we would express the function $f_M(x)=1[r]$ of the factoring problem as a quantum operation in Q#.

-Classically, we would compute the rest of the division $M/x$ and check if it's equal to zero.
-If it is, the program outputs `1` and if it's not, the program outputs `0`.
+Classically, we would compute the remainder of the division $M/x$ and check if it's equal to zero.
+If it is, the program outputs `1`, and if it's not, the program outputs `0`.
 We need to:

 - Compute the remainder of the division.
 - Apply a controlled operation over the output bit so that it's `1` if the remainder is `0`.